Possession of Marijuana Paraphernalia

 Marijuana paraphernalia charges are often filed in conjunction with some kind of cannabis possession charges, but the presence of the actual controlled substance is not necessarily required.
 A conviction for a marijuana paraphernalia offense can have serious consequences, including possible incarceration and fines as well as a very damaging mark on a person’s criminal record.

 Lawyer for Marijuana Paraphernalia Possession Arrests in Brooksville, FL

 Were you arrested for allegedly possessing marijuana paraphernalia in West Central Florida?
-You will want to immediately contact Ashley M. Aulls, P.A. for help exploring all of your possible defenses that could possibly result in the criminal charges being reduced or dismissed.
+You will want to immediately contact The Law Office of Ashley Aulls, P.A. for help exploring all of your possible defenses that could possibly result in the criminal charges being reduced or dismissed.